AetherYT/ACLIP/README.md

 # APCLI
  Old script to use PIP without ADMIN or CMD access.
+It enables you to install/remove/update packages.